CancerDataAggregator/cda-helm/README.md

 To obtain a token, go to your GitHub settings, then to developer settings, and find the "Personal access tokens (classic)" option.
 Generate a token and use it in the `cr.yml` file.

 Please note that at some point in the future, "Personal access tokens (classic)" will be removed from GitHub.
 You will then need to use Fine-grained personal access tokens (currently in beta) as of 4/5/2023.

+Tools:
+you can use https://github.com/helm/chart-testing to lint yaml